 A fume extractor system operates to remove the harmful gases and fumes derived from laser cutting, and other forms of 3D manufacturing.
 By ridding the air of these damaging fumes, environmental sustainability can be maintained, as well as keeping employee health as a priority for a company.
 Fume extraction systems aren’t just a requirement in the laser cutting industry – demands for fume extractors spread across the welding industry, electronic soldering companies and even dental practices.
 Learn more about what a fume extraction system is and how it works today from our helpful guide.

 Choosing Purex for your laser cutting fume extraction needs

 So, why should you choose Purex to undertake this crucial job?
 As well as offering high-quality customer support – including a 24-hour technical support line – our expert team are there for you every step of the way.
 We pride ourselves on our start-to-end projects and our ability to provide a significantly shorter lead time than our competitors.

-Enquire online now to find out more about our fume extractors for laser cutter businesses, and learn more about how we can help your company today.
+Enquire online now to find out more about which is the best filter for laser fumes, and learn more about how we can help your company today.